Bulgaria during World War I: 1918 – End of the War

 In September 1918 the French, British, Italians, Serbs and Greeks broke through on the Macedonian front during the Vardar Offensive and Tsar Ferdinand was forced to sue for peace.
 Under the terms of the Armistice of Salonica, Bulgarian troops had to evacuate all occupied Greek and Serbian territory; agree to surrender all of its arms and weapons of war; and the evacuation of all German and Austrian troops and Allied occupation of strategic points inside Bulgaria.
 With revolts occurring throughout the country, the Bulgarian Agrarian National Union leader Aleksandar Stamboliyski was released from prison in hopes of quelling the discontent.
-In order to head off the revolutionaries, he persuaded Ferdinand to abdicate in favour of his son Boris III.
+To head off the revolutionaries, he persuaded Ferdinand to abdicate in favour of his son Boris III.
 The revolutionaries were suppressed and the army disbanded.

 Images

 The territories ceded to Yugoslavia by Bulgaria according to the Treaty of Neuilly, 1920.

 the nationalities in Northern Dobruja at the beginning of the 20th century.